Part Two: Management

 This governing body will ensure that we facilitate a whole setting approach to safeguarding.
 This means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and our policy development.
 Ultimately, all systems, processes and policies will operate with the best interests of the child at their heart.

 Where there is a safeguarding concern, our governing body and our senior leaders will ensure the child’s wishes and feelings are taken into account when determining what action to take and what services to provide.
 Systems are in place, and they will be well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.
+We will work with children to remove any barriers to reporting.

 We will facilitate staff to contribute to and shape our safeguarding arrangements and Child Protection policy.